Olympic Games: Member of Australia's men's hockey team arrested in Paris | Flashscore.com

 French media cited police sources as saying Craig had bought about one gram of cocaine.

-There were no immediate comments from the International Hockey Federation, the sport's global governing body.
+There was no immediate comment from the International Hockey Federation, the sport's global governing body.